 The African Languages Minor permits students to reach proficiency in one of the languages offered at Indiana University, gain social and cultural knowledge related to the language, and receive an introduction to African linguistics or pragmatics.
 Students concentrate on one of the languages currently offered at Indiana University, namely Akan/Twi, Bamana, Swahili, Wolof, Yoruba, or Zulu.
-The African Languages Minor is awarded through the Department of Linguistics.
+The African Languages Minor is awarded through the African Studies Program.

 Students may complement the Minor with the general African Studies Minor or the African Expressive Culture Minor.

 1. A minimum of 12 credit hours in one of the following language tracks:

 - Akan: K201, K202, K301, K302

 - Bamana: B201, B202, B301, B302

 - Swahili: S201, S202, S301, S302

 - Wolof: W201, W202, W301, W302

 At least 9 credit hours must be taken on the Bloomington campus; IU-sponsored and co-sponsored study abroad programs may be counted among the 9 credit hours.

 In fulfilling the above requirements, students must also meet all other College requirements for minors.